coopmaster/GalacticTradeMod-Factorio/README.md

  -while making multiplayer support I changed a few small things

- -market values now don't recalculate every time the game is reloaded, there is a button that is temporarly located in the market transaction tab[/spoiler]
+ -market values now don't recalculate every time the game is reloaded, there is a button that is temporarly located in the market transaction tab

+**0.6.1 (2015-09-10)**

+ -config is now cleaner and has different config options for clients and servers (both types are also for single player)

+ -There is now an option to have every player have their own wallet with each trading chest being owned by the person who placed it.

+ -coin now is tax exempt (merchant doesn't take any cut from it)

+ -recalculate market values button now actually works

+ -changed merchant cut to 10%

+ -recalculate button actually works now

+ -tech cost not affects market values, you can change how much so in the config

+ -made it to where saves with older versions should work with this one (post if you get an error)

+ -you can now change the individual prices of items by adding it to the config and reloading the config and recalculating the item values

 ##Video Spotlights